radoslaw-panuszewski/panuszewski-dev/content/posts/compile-only/index.md

 In certain cases, it may be more effective to have one module capable of handling multiple optional dependencies.
 A fitting example is when you're developing a Spring Boot starter.
 Typically, you will have an autoconfiguration with some conditional beans, created only when a particular dependency is present.

 To achieve this, set your optional dependencies as `compileOnly`.
 The users of your library may choose to provide these dependencies or not.
-Your job is to ensure that neither `ClassNotFoundException` nor `NoClassDefFoundError` is thrown, even if the optional dependency is missing.
+Your job is to ensure that `NoClassDefFoundError` is not thrown, even if the optional dependency is missing.
 If you work with Spring, the `@ConditionalOnClass` annotation will be your best friend.
 Outside of Spring, you can use the good old `try..catch` block.
 For example:
 ```kotlin
 fun configureKtorClient(): io.ktor.HttpClient? =
     if (isOnClasspath { io.ktor.HttpClient::class }) {